-The U.S. services sector expanded at a faster pace in May as the non-manufacturing index fell to 58.6 from 56.8 in April, on a seasonally adjusted basis, the Institute for Supply Management reported Tuesday.
+The U.S. services sector expanded at a faster pace in May as the non-manufacturing index rose to 58.6 from 56.8 in April, on a seasonally adjusted basis, the Institute for Supply Management reported Tuesday.

 An index reading below 50 signals a slowing economy, while a level above 50 suggests expansion.